1.0 General Provisions and Integrity Clause

-10.2 Invoices subject to Goods Services Tax (GST) regulations, must specify the ordering party, the date and reference number of the Contract, the Contractor’s tax number given by the tax office or his GST identity number and the place of receipt.
+10.2 Invoices subject to Sales and Services Tax (SST) regulations, must specify the ordering party, the date and reference number of the Contract, the Contractor’s tax number given by the tax office or his SST identity number and the place of receipt.
 The delivery or purchase documents that are to be handed over must also include the Contract number and the ordered item details.

 10.3 The price specified in the Contract is a fixed price that excludes any subsequent demands.
-The fixed price does not include the Contractor's statutory GST.
-Payment of the GST presupposes that the Contractor is entitled and obliged pursuant to the relevant legal regulations to charge the tax separately and that the tax is indicated separately in the invoice.
+The fixed price does not include the Contractor's statutory SST.
+Payment of the SST presupposes that the Contractor is entitled and obliged pursuant to the relevant legal regulations to charge the tax separately and that the tax is indicated separately in the invoice.

 10.4 Payment shall be made for any additions and/or modifications to the supply of goods and services only if the parties have entered into a written supplementary agreement prior to the provision of these additional or modified goods or services.